-At December 31, 2019 and 2018, the Bank met all applicable requirements to be deemed well-capitalized pursuant to OCC regulations and for purposes of the Federal Deposit Insurance Act.
-The following table sets forth the composition of the Bank's capital ratios calculated under the Basel III Standardized Approach rules at December 31, 2019 and December 31, 2018.
+At December 31, 2020 and 2019, the Bank met all applicable requirements to be deemed well-capitalized pursuant to OCC regulations and for purposes of the Federal Deposit Insurance Act.
+The following table sets forth the composition of the Bank's capital ratios calculated under the Basel III Standardized Approach rules at December 31, 2020 and December 31, 2019, and also reflects the CECL regulatory capital transition adjustment in the December 31, 2020 amounts and ratios.